-Owing to the affectively disturbed child's emotional lability, he lived-experiences meaninglessness and, therefore, he also lived-experiences his existence as less meaningful (29, 28).
-A primary precondition for lived-experiencing meaning is that he be affectively stabilized by the adequate actualization of the educative relationship.
+Because of the affectively disturbed child's emotional lability, he/she lived experiences meaninglessness and, therefore, he/she also lived experiences his/her existence as less meaningful (29, 28).
+A primary precondition for lived experiencing meaning is that he/she be affectively stabilized by the adequate actualization of the educative relationship structures.

-According to Nel (18, 61), an understanding of the meaning of life calls for a great measure of responsibility.
-Through awakening the child's conscience, notion of values and sense of responsibility, he gradually gains insight into the meaning of his life (18, 57).
-In the pedotherapeutic situation, the affectively disturbed child needs to be guided so that he lived-experiences his existence as a being responsible for actualizing his personal potentialities.
+According to Nel (18, 61), an understanding of the meaning of life calls for a high measure of responsibility.
+Through awakening the child's conscience, notion of values, and sense of responsibility, he gradually gains insight into the meaning of his life (18, 57).
+In the pedotherapeutic situation, the affectively disturbed child must be guided so he/she lived experiences his/her existence as a being responsible for actualizing his/her personal potentialities.

-According to Landman (10, 84), the adult learns how to lead a meaningful existence and that he may not place demands on life.

-Responsibility implies that the person is the one who has to answer to the demands of propriety by adequately actualizing his potentialities for proper adulthood.
-He is indeed questioned by life, and he must respond to life--he has to answer to life in a responsible way (6, 56).
-Consequently, in the pedotherapeutic situation, the child needs to be given the opportunity to accept responsibility.
+According to Landman (10, 84), the adult learns how to lead a meaningful existence and that he/she may not place demands on life.
+Responsibility implies that the person is the one who must answer to the demands of propriety by adequately actualizing his/her potentialities for proper adulthood.
+He/she is questioned by life and must respond to life-he/she must answer to life in a responsible way (6, 56).
+Thus, in the pedotherapeutic situation, the child must be given the opportunity to accept responsibility.

-In addition, for Landman (10, 84), to live meaningfully, a person "has to cultivate the contents of adulthood".
-If anxiety, tension, experienced inferiority, etc. are present, the child will not be willing to communicate with life contents (37).
-In the pedotherapeutic situation, the possibility has to be created for the child to "practice", under the guidance of the pedotherapist, these contents of adulthood so that he can cultivate them for himself as a proper adult (these contents of adulthood to be practiced are, e.g., breaking away from lack of exertion, venturing with each other, thankfulness for security, longing for the future, actualizing potentialities and freedom toward responsibility).
+In addition, for Landman (10, 84), to live meaningfully, a person "must cultivate the contents of adulthood".
+If anxiety, tension, experienced inferiority, etc. are present, the child is not willing to communicate with life contents (37).
+In the pedotherapeutic situation, the possibility must be created for the child to "practice", under the guidance of the pedotherapist, these contents of adulthood so he/she can cultivate them for him/herself as a proper adult (these contents of adulthood to be practiced are, e.g., breaking away from lack of exertion, venturing with each other, gratitude for security, longing for the future, actualizing potentialities, and freedom toward responsibility).

-By means of pedotherapy, the therapist must so guide the affectively disturbed child that he gives meaning and content to his life and in doing so, answers for (accounts for) his existence.
+By means of pedotherapy, the therapist must so guide the affectively disturbed child that he/she gives meaning and content to his/her life and, in doing so, answers for (is accountable for) his/her existence.